digipres/awesome-digital-preservation/reminder.md

 If, like us, you believe we all need to work together, we'd love to hear from you....

-* What have we missed from the front-page list?
+* What have we missed from the [front-page list](http://www.digipres.org)?
-* Can you answer any of [the unanswered questions](http://qanda.digipres.org/unanswered)?
+* Can you answer any of [the unanswered DigiPres questions](http://qanda.digipres.org/unanswered)?
-* Can you contribute to the COPTR wiki?
+* Can you contribute to the [COPTR wiki](http://coptr.digipres.org/)?
 * Are these resources useful?
 Should we change our approach?

 The last one is really important.
-We've been in digital preservation long enough to see a lot of portals and projects come and go, and we recognise that making it possible to build on past work sometimes requires changing the foundations.
+We've been in digital preservation long enough to see a lot of portals and projects come and go, and we recognise that making it possible to build on past work sometimes requires changing what we've built so far.

 Please get in touch if you have any questions.
 You could talk to us directly, or use the [digipres community forum](https://groups.google.com/forum/#!forum/digipres) we set up for this purpose.
 We're happy to hear any and all ideas and criticisms!